kvegter/gsummit2024/README.md

 What POIs are along a route?
 - Can we make revenue from referral commissions?
 Find busier routes during tourism season?

 Now open neodash in the browser in a new tab with this url https://neodash.graphapp.io/.
+When you use AuraDB Free or the Neo4j Sandbox.
+Use http://neodash.graphapp.io/ when you have a Database running in the Neo4j Desktop.

+Connect to your Neo4j Instance.

 After that follow the instructions on [Question_1.md](/dashboards/model-questions/Question%201.md).